meteatamel/cloudrun-tutorial/docs/image-processing-pipeline-gke.md

-# Image Processing Pipeline - GKE
+# Image Processing Pipeline - Events with Cloud run on Anthos (GKE)

-In this sample, we'll build an image processing pipeline to connect Google Cloud Storage events to various services with **Events with Cloud Run on GKE**.
+In this sample, we'll build an image processing pipeline to connect Google Cloud Storage events to various services with **Events with Cloud run on Anthos (GKE)**.

 ![Image Processing Pipeline](./images/image-processing-pipeline-gke.png)